Handbell Artistry from the Inside Out

 With the help of this book, handbell musicians can unlock Laban Movement Theory to address the sonic and visual aspects of handbell artistry with remarkable results.
 Handbell Artistry from the Inside Out is a major advancement in handbell pedagogy.
 You’ll never look at the art of ringing the same way again.

 Kimberlee F. Strepka has been teaching music for twenty-five years, and pioneering the use of Laban Movement Theory in handbell pedagogy since 2000.
-She holds music degrees from the Hartt School of Music and the University of Massachusetts, and is currently a doctoral student at Boston University.
+She holds music degrees from the Hartt School of Music, the University of Massachusetts, and a doctoral degree from Boston University.
 Kim is a published handbell arranger and serves as Eductaion Liaison on the Handbell Musicians of America Area 1 Board.

 Handbells, Method, Skill Building